 Getting from Surfers Paradise to Coolangatta

-On our return trip, we chose to save ourselves the cost of Gold Coast tram tickets and skip a ride on the G:link light rail.
-Instead, we walked back to Broadbeach through several neighborhoods full of both swanky and slightly rundown weekly holiday rentals until we made our way back to the bus stop.
+On our return trip, we chose to save ourselves the cost of Gold Coast tram tickets and skipped the ride on the G:link light rail.
+Instead, we walked back to Broadbeach through several neighborhoods (full of both swanky and slightly rundown weekly holiday rentals) until we made our way back to the bus stop.

-For travelers that don’t want a car rental in Surfers Paradise or are reluctant to pay exorbitant Gold Coast taxi fare, choose one of the public transportation options to get around.
-All of the networks use the Go Card for fares, which offer discounted fares over paper tickets.
+For travelers that don’t have a car rental in Surfers Paradise or are reluctant to pay exorbitant Gold Coast taxi fares, there are public transportation options to get around.
+All of the networks use the Go Card, which offer discounted fares over paper tickets.

 Coolangatta to Surfers Paradise Route

 To get from Coolangatta to Surfers Paradise, take Bus 700 north to Broadbeach Station South.
-Transfer to the Gold Coast tram and take the Broadbeach to Helensvale tram to Surfers Paradise.
+Transfer to the Gold Coast Tram and take the Broadbeach to Helensvale line to Surfers Paradise Station or Cavill Avenue.
 The complete ride should take a little over an hour.

-Gold Coast Train
+Gold Coast Line Train

 The Gold Coast train runs inland and is not a good option for travel from Coolangatta to Surfers Paradise.
-However, if traveling from Brisbane to Surfers Paradise, the Gold Coast Train is a viable option.
-However, the closest Gold Coast train station to Surfers Paradise is Nerang.
-From the quasi Surfers Paradise train station, multiple bus routes (21, 709, 740, 745) allow passengers to easily get to Surfers Paradise.
-Use this link for a Gold Coast train map and information.
+However, if traveling from Brisbane to Surfers Paradise, the Gold Coast Train is a viable way to get between the two cities.

 Gold Coast Tram

-Gold Coast Tram Map
+Gold Coast Tram Cost, Map and Timetable

 Gold Coast Buses